-In the July 2007 Tracker MoDOT reported a year-to-date work capacity of 88.6 percent, and 87.9 percent in the October 2007 Tracker.
-Although work capacity has fallen to 87.6 percent, this is typical considering the number of employees who take annual leave between October and December.
+In the July 2007 Tracker, MoDOT reported a year-to-date work capacity of 88.6 percent.
+Although work capacity has fallen to 87.9 percent, this is typical considering the number of employees who take vacation during the third quarter of the calendar year.
 The department has increased year-to-date work capacity slightly over 2006 when it was 87.3 percent.
-However, this slight increase (10 hours per employee) reflects the equivalent of 30 additional FTEs.
+However, this slight increase (7 hours per employee) reflects the equivalent of 21 additional FTEs.
 The increase in work capacity is directly linked to the reduction in employees' use of sick leave.
-For calendar year 2007, MoDOT employees have used 72,384 fewer hours of paid sick leave than in 2006, and over 105,000 fewer hours than in 2005.
-On average, employees worked nearly 23 hours of overtime during the last quarter of the calendar year.
-Most overtime is attributed to several snow and ice events that occurred during the quarter.
+For calendar year 2007 to date, MoDOT employees have used 51,767 fewer hours than in 2006, and over 71,000 fewer hours than the same time period in 2005.
+In addition, during the most recent quarter, MoDOT staff reduced the average hours of overtime to 15 hours compared to 21 hours during the same quarter in FY 2007.